Home

 It's best to plan out your panel/sheet placement and outlet cutouts on graph paper.

-Also, using a chalk line on the wall will help keep it all straight.
+Also, using a chalk line on the wall will help keep your kitchen backsplash straight.

 If you like the metallic finish, be sure to coat the surface with an exterior grade clear lacquer or polyurethane prior to installation.
 This protects the surface and makes for easier clean-up.